 This website about New Hampshire Driving While Intoxicated Laws and other related New Hampshire motor vehicle laws is curated by Salem, New HampshireDWI-DUI defense Attorney Mark Stevens, Contact Attorney Mark Stevens at 1-603-893-0074 for a free New Hampshire DWI case consultation immediately.

 Thank you for visiting this website about New Hampshire DWI laws, New Hampshire DWI penalties and other New Hampshire motor vehicle laws and criminal laws.
 Please check back frequently to stay up to date on New Hampshire DWI laws.
-Major legal changes to New Hampshire's DWI laws became effective on January 1, 2013 that you should be aware of if you have been charged with a DWI, Aggravated DWI or boating while intoxicated in New Hampshire.
-We also post updates on New Hampshire's underage intoxication laws, possession of controlled drugs laws (including possession of marijuana laws), habitual offender laws, and other New Hampshire motor vehicle laws and regulations regularly here.
+Major legal changes to New Hampshire's DWI laws, Aggravated DWI laws, and boating while intoxicated laws are posted here.
+We also post updates on New Hampshire's underage intoxication laws, possession of controlled drugs laws (including possession of marijuana laws), "operating after suspension" laws, habitual offender laws, and other New Hampshire motor vehicle laws and regulations regularly.

 We also have a "minor in possession" page addressing New Hampshire's underage drinking laws (including "unlawful intoxication by a minor"), an "Operating After Suspension or Revocation" page, and a "Public Way" page that defines that element of a DWI offense.

 Thank you for visiting our website.
 We are making an effort to present you with as much information about New Hampshire DWI laws as possible.
 Thank you again for visiting today!

 You are also invited to visit our main web site: http://www.byebyedwi.com or contact us by by phone at 1-603-893-0074 or by email at